Who can Open a Demat Account?: Know the Eligibility Criteria

 Stock Markets are an investment haven for millions.
-The apparent reason for this is the exponential growth in it and the consequent abundant wealth creation opportunities that stocks offer.
+The apparent reason for this is its exponential growth over the years and the consequent abundant wealth creation opportunities that stocks offer.
 If you want to get aboard the share market wagon, too, you will need to open a Demat Account.

 What is a Demat Account?